nadavmatalon/ruby_methods/README.md

 ##General Description

-This repo contians the answer for __Week 9 Friday Challange__ of the course at [Makers Academy](http://www.makersacademy.com/).
+This repo contians my answer for __Week 9 Friday Challange__ of the course at [Makers Academy](http://www.makersacademy.com/).

 This particular challange was about writing effective [Ruby](https://www.ruby-lang.org/en/)